DoctorLogicProduct/dltest/_pages/products/content-multiplier.md

   class: content-multiplier__item-grid--1
   per-row-count: "3"
   headline: "Showcase your stunning results & establish your expertise"
-  text: "The DoctorLogic Before and After Photo Gallery Manager allows you to manage and showcase your results like never before.
-Allow patients to look for a person with a similar build or features, and showcase your expertise, techniques, and devices used in how that procedure changed their appearance."
+  text: "Showcase and manage your stunning results like never before through our Before and After Photo Gallery Manager.
+Allow patients to search by interested procedures so they can better visualize the results they might achieve.
+This tool helps you establish your expertise, show off your technique and devices and how they’ve helped your patients."
   items:
   - class: item-grid__item--1
     img: